Certificate in Nonprofit Human Service Management

 Reasons to consider applying to the program:

-- The program is a great value -- for about the cost of one graduate class you get five graduate classes, valued up to $12,000
+- The program is a great value -- for less than the cost of one graduate class you get several graduate classes, valued between $7,000-$14,000

 - Receive training and education that will make you eligible for career advancement

 - Develop a professional network to support your career advancement

 The Council strives to offer this important program to its members at an incredible value; less than the cost of one graduate class.
 Pricing for the 2015-2016 Program will be as follows:

 There is also a $50 application fee per sponsoring organization, regardless of the number of applications submitted.